Zoboomafoo: Play Day at Animal Junction

-The Kratt brothers, Chris and Martin, are something of an acquired taste.
-They tell corny jokes, they mug and grin at the camera, they fall down in the mud, and their simple, kindly faces make perfect targets for pie-throwing monkeys.
-And yet you have to hand it to them: They pack an awful lot of stuff into a 50-minute program.
-And this isn't just any stuff.
-ZOBOOMAFOO: PLAY DAY AT ANIMAL JUNCTION is educational, environmentally conscious, ecologically friendly stuff.
-And they make it fun.
+ZOBOOMAFOO: PLAY DAY AT ANIMAL JUNCTION is educational, environmentally conscious, ecologically friendly programming, and the Kratt brothers make it fun.
+Chris and Martin are something of an acquired taste; they tell corny jokes, they mug and grin at the camera, they fall down in the mud, and their simple, kindly faces make perfect targets for pie-throwing monkeys.
+And yet you have to hand it to them: They pack an awful lot of great stuff into a 50-minute program.

 The show is hyperactive, unstructured, a mishmash of live-action, claymation, puppetry, and cartoon, but those goofy Kratt brothers pull it off with the help of their chatty lemur pal, Zoboomafoo.